Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Today's topics were interesting and valuable for building interactive web applications.
 Looking forward to applying these concepts in my future projects!

 #100DaysOfCode #JavaScript #EventHandling #JSON #WebDevelopment

+# Day 46 [DD.MM.YYYY]: Node.js and npm

+Today's Progress:
+- Explored the Node.js runtime environment.
+- Learned about npm (Node Package Manager) and its usage.

+Thoughts:
+Node.js and npm are powerful tools for server-side JavaScript development.
+Excited to dive deeper into building applications with these technologies!

+#100DaysOfCode #NodeJS #npm #JavaScript #WebDevelopment